Skip to Main Content

 AI Research Tools

 AI tools for research can help you to discover new sources for your literature review or research assignment.
-These tools will synthesize information from large databases of scholarly output with the aim of finding the most relevant articles and saving researchers' time.
+They are great for brainstorming and helping to develop methodologies.
+DO NOT use chatbots to write for you unless specifically assigned to do so.
+DO NOT submit journal articles or other texts you download from the library to these tools unless the article has a CC-BY license.
+Some of the tools below will synthesize information from large databases of scholarly output with the aim of finding the most relevant articles and saving researchers' time.
 As with our research databases or any other search tool, however, it's important not to rely on one tool for all of your research, as you will risk missing important information on your topic of interest.

 NAME WHAT IT DOES UNDERLYING DATA IS IT FREE?
 MORE INFORMATION

-ChatGPT While the AI chatbot ChatGPT is typically thought of as a text generation tool, it can be used in the initial idea development phase of research, and can also help develop methods to find additional sources.
-The paid version provides access to ScholarAI, developed specifically to discover and summarize scholarly articles.
-The paid versions of ChatGPT are currently connected to the internet through Bing.
-The free version was trained on data last updated in September 2021, but that is likely to change.
+ChatGPT While the AI chatbot ChatGPT is typically thought of as a text generation tool, it is best used in the initial idea development phase of research, and can also help develop methods to find additional sources.
+ChatGPT can connect to the internet.
+The paid version "allows some paying subscribers to create reports that synthesize information, with citations, from hundreds of websites" (Gibney, 2025).
 There is a free version available.
 OpenAI Help Center - ChatGPT

 Connected Papers Connected Papers focuses on the relationships between research papers to find similar research.
 You can also use Connected Papers to get a visual overview of an academic field.
 Semantic Scholar Database Free (5 graphs/month); paid version allows unlimited graphing.
 Connected Papers - About

 Consensus Consensus uses large language models (LLMs) to help researchers find and synthesize answers to research questions, focusing on the scholarly authors' findings and claims in each paper.
-Semantic Scholar Database Free (20 searches/month); Paid version allows unlimited searching.
+Semantic Scholar Database Free trial.
+Paid version allows unlimited searching.
 Consensus FAQs

 Elicit Elicit uses LLMs to find papers relevant to your topic by searching through papers and citations and extracting and synthesizing key information.
-Semantic Scholar Database Free trial available.
-Pay for credits after trial expires.
+Semantic Scholar Database Free limited version available.
 Elicit FAQs (older version FAQs)

 Perplexity Using LLMs, Perplexity is a search engine that provides AI-generated answers (like ChatGPT, but much simpler) including citations which are linked above the summaries.
-Internal search index Free with paid subscriptions available.
+Internal search index Free version available.
 Perplexity FAQs

 Research Rabbit Research Rabbit is a citation-based mapping tool that focuses on the relationships between research works.
 It uses visualizations to help researchers find similar papers and other researchers in their field.
 Research Rabbit uses multiple databases, but does not name them (more information can be found on the FAQ page).
-Research Rabbit is currently free.
-Research Rabbit FAQs
+"Free Forever" Research Rabbit FAQs

 Scholarcy Scholarcy summarizes key points and claims of articles into 'summary cards' that researchers can read, share, and annotate when compiling research on a given topic.
 Scholarcy only uses research papers uploaded or linked by the researcher themselves.
 It works as a way to help you read and summarize your research, but is not a search engine.
-Free (short articles only); Paid version allows articles of any length.
+Free version available (limit of 10 summaries).
 Scholarcy FAQs

-scite scite has a suite of products that help researchers develop their topics, find papers, and search citations in context (describing whether the article provides supporting or contrasting evidence) Many different sources (an incomplete list can be found on this page) No. (Pricing information) scite FAQs; how scite works
+scite scite has a suite of products that help researchers develop their topics, find papers, and search citations in context (describing whether the article provides supporting or contrasting evidence) Many different sources (an incomplete list can be found on this page) 7-day free trial.
+(Pricing information) scite FAQs; how scite works

 Semantic Scholar Semantic Scholar, which supplies underlying data for many of the other tools on this list, provides brief summaries of the main objectives and results of papers.
-Semantic Scholar Database Semantic Scholar is currently free.
+Semantic Scholar Database Free.
 Semantic Scholar FAQs

 Creative Commons License